chamil-prabodha/fund-transfer-api/README.md

 # fund-transfer-api
 This is a RESTful api develooped using Spark Java microframework to simulate fund transfer between accounts.
+The API runs on port 8000 by default and has been developed to run on JRE 1.8 and above

 ## Key Assumptions
 * Transfer amount has to be in exactly two decimal places.